Elizabeth Holmes's sordid saga goes from trial to TV series

 It’s a tale that hopefully will help discourage sequels by other blindly ambitious entrepreneurs in Silicon Valley’s cauldron of creativity and charlatans.

 Liedtke has been covering Silicon Valley for the AP for more than 20 years.
-AP Entertainment Reporter Amanda Lee Myers contributed to this story.7 Tech Stocks That Will Lead the Way in 2022
+AP Entertainment Reporter Amanda Lee Myers contributed to this story.

 .

-Note: This story was first published on March 2, 2022.
-It was updated on March 7, 2022, to correct the last name of showrunner Elizabeth Meriwether.7 Large-Cap Stocks to Help Navigate a Volatile Market